Global homotopy theory via partially lax limits

 \begin{remark} When we restrict to finite groups, $\Glo$ is equivalent to the full subcategory of $\Spc$ given by the connected 1-truncated spaces.
 In this case the orthogonal factorization system constructed above is a restriction of the standard mono/epi factorization system of any $\infty$-topos.
 However in the generality of compact Lie groups no such description applies. \end{remark}

 We are finally ready to construct the functor.

 \begin{construction} Applying Construction~\ref{cons-functoriality_ARR} to the orthogonal factorization system $(\Glo^{\sur},\Orb)$ yields a functor $\Orb_{/-}\colon\Glo\rightarrow \Cat_\infty$.
-Post-composing the opposite of this functor with $\mathrm{Fun}(-,\Spc)\colon\Cat_\infty^{\op}\rightarrow \Cat_\infty$ gives the desired functor Also note that $\Spc_\bullet$ clearly factors through product preserving functors, and so enhances to a functor where each category $\DgSpc{(\Orb_{/G})^{\op}}$ is given the cartesian monoidal structure. \end{construction}
+Post-composing the opposite of this functor with $\mathrm{Fun}((-)^{\op},\Spc)\colon\Cat_\infty^{\op}\rightarrow \Cat_\infty$ gives the desired functor Also note that $\Spc_\bullet$ clearly factors through product preserving functors, and so enhances to a functor where each category $\DgSpc{(\Orb_{/G})^{\op}}$ is given the cartesian monoidal structure. \end{construction}

-Lemma \ref{lem:Orbslices} and Elmendorf's theorem for $G$-spaces implies that the value of $\Spc_\bullet$ at the object $G$ is equivalent to the $\infty$-category of $G$-spaces $\Spc_G$.
+Lemma \ref{lem:Orbslices} and Elmendorf's theorem for $G$-spaces, see \Cref{ex-S_G}, imply that the value of $\Spc_\bullet$ at the object $G$ is equivalent to the $\infty$-category of $G$-spaces $\Spc_G$.
 However we owe the reader the following consistency check, which implies that the functor $\Spc_\bullet$ also has the expected functoriality.

 \begin{proposition} Let $\alpha\colon H\rightarrow G$ be a continuous group homomorphism.
 Then the following diagram commutes:

 Here the horizontal equivalences are obtained by applying Lemma~\ref{lem:Orbslices} and Example \ref{ex-S_G}. \end{proposition}